svdgln/codingame/README.md

 ### Wood
 **Scala Programming Language** :

-Main goal is finding the best sample according its health point.
+Main strategy to win the other robot is finding the best sample according its health point.
+It searchs samples from the created samples array and compare their health point then selects a samples which has max health as a best sample.

-- **DIAGNOSIS** : If sample is not carried by our robot goes to DIAGNOSIS module and CONNECT sample with sample id.
+- **DIAGNOSIS** : If sample that chosen as a best sample according to the strategy is not carried by our robot then it goes to DIAGNOSIS module and CONNECT sample with sample id.
-- **MOLECULES** : Get molecules that needed from the chosen best sample.
+- **MOLECULES** : Get molecules that needed from the chosen best sample as searcing if we have molecules that costs of sample has.
 CONNECT molecules.
 Then go to LABORATORY
 - **LABORATORY** : Produce the sample